Best Plastic-Free Coffee Grinders

 Fellow Opus

-A stylish, well-reviewed electric grinder people assume is a clean upgrade, but the hopper, exit chute, and both catch cups are plastic (Fellow lists ABS, PC, nylon, and POM) with steel only in the burrs - beans and grounds travel entirely through plastic.
-Its built-in anti-static ionizer exists precisely because the grounds path is static-prone plastic.
-Documented as a full page so the styling doesn't get mistaken for the materials.
+A stylish, well-reviewed electric grinder that people assume is a clean upgrade - but the hopper, the catch cups, and the body are plastic, so beans and grounds travel entirely through plastic.
+Its whole appeal (an anti-static ionizer) exists precisely because the grounds path is static-prone plastic.
+If you want to keep coffee out of plastic, a metal-bodied hand grinder does it and this doesn't.

 Baratza Encore